mapsteps/customizer-reset/readme.txt

 == Frequently Asked Questions ==
 = Where do I reset the customizer? =
-Navigate to Appearance > Reset Customizer or Appearance > Customize and click the blue button on the bottom left to reset the WordPress customizer settings.
+Navigate to Appearance > Reset Customizer or Appearance > Customize to access the WordPress customizer and reset, export or import the customizer settings.

 == Screenshots ==
 1. Reset Customizer Button

 == Changelog ==

+= 1.1 December xx, 2019 =
+* Added export/import functionality
 = 1.0.1 December 05, 2019 =
 * Minor tweaks & improvements
 = 1.0 December 03, 2019 =